-Improve the nutritional quality of our Great Value brand and national food brands in the U.S. Reduce sodium by 25 percent and added sugars by 10 percent, as well as removing all industrially produced trans fats by the end of 2015 (FY2016), compared to our 2008 baseline.
+Improve the nutritional quality of our private brands, including our Great Value brand and national food brands in the U.S. Reduce sodium by 25 percent and added sugars by 10 percent, as well as removing all industrially produced trans fats by the end of 2015 (FY2016), compared with our 2008 baseline.